python/cpython/Doc/library/asyncio-exceptions.rst

    The operation has been cancelled.

-   This exception can be caught to perform custom operations on when asyncio Tasks are cancelled.
+   This exception can be caught to perform custom operations when asyncio Tasks are cancelled.
 In almost all situations the exception must always be re-raised.

    .. note::

       This exception is a subclass of :exc:`Exception`, so it can be accidentally suppressed by ``try..except`` block::